-The obturator foramen is occluded by the obturator membrane which is pierced anterosuperiorly by the obturator artery, vein, and nerve.
-This neurovascular bundle then travels along a 2- to 3-cm oblique tunnel formed by the internal and external obturator muscles, the so-called obturator canal.
-It is through this deficiency that a hernia occurs.
-Presumably due to the sigmoid (?) these hernias are more common on the right 4.
+The obturator foramen is occluded by the obturator membrane which is pierced anterosuperiorly by the obturator artery, vein and nerve.
+This neurovascular bundle then travels along a 2-3 cm oblique tunnel, the obturator canal.
+It is through this deficiency that an obturator hernia occurs.
+Presumably, due to the sigmoid colon on the left, these hernias are more common on the right 4.

-The layers the hernial neck passes through include:
+The layers that the hernial neck passes through include:

 - no more than peritoneum filled with fluid, as seen in patients with ascites